komali2/blog/content/posts/vuex-localstorage.md

 It's my goal to write READMEs and other instructive articles as clearly as possible.
-If there's anything above that you didn't understand or didn't work for you, please email me at rogersjcaleb on the Google email service so that I can help you and then improve my post for others.
+If there's anything above that you didn't understand or didn't work for you, please email me at caleb at calebjay so that I can help you and then improve my post for others.